NEIDL Symposium: Talking about Infectious Diseases

 Anthony Fauci, David Quammen address scientists, BU community members, the public

 Anthony Fauci flashed on the screen a slide of a huge map of the world crisscrossed with blue and red lines showing dozens of emerging and reemerging infectious diseases.
 Ebola.
 Yellow fever.
 MERS.
 West Nile virus.
 Dengue.
 Zika.
-This was the map the director of the National Institute of Allergy and Infectious Diseases had shown to the appropriations committee of the US House of Representatives in March 2016, he said, addressing the opening of Boston University’s National Emerging Infectious Diseases Laboratories (NEIDL) inaugural symposium, held at BU’s George Sherman Union (GSU) on September 18, 2016.
+This was the map the director of the National Institute of Allergy and Infectious Diseases had shown to the appropriations committee of the US House of Representatives last March, he said, addressing the opening of BU’s National Emerging Infectious Diseases Laboratories (NEIDL) inaugural symposium, held at the George Sherman Union last Sunday.

 “I made this slide completely impossible to read, because I want to overwhelm them so they will give me more money,” Fauci said.
 “For the last few years they haven’t, but that’s another story.”

-The three-day symposium brought together some 160 virologists and other scientists from all over the world who study the diseases on Fauci’s map—and work on vaccines, treatments, and public health responses—to discuss their research and the particular challenges of working with dangerous pathogens.
-On the first day, the scientists joined a large crowd of BU faculty and students, funders, journalists, and other members of the public at the GSU.
+The symposium, which ran through Tuesday, brought together some 160 virologists and other scientists from all over the world who study the diseases on Fauci’s map—and work on vaccines, treatments, and public health responses—to discuss their research and the particular challenges of working with dangerous pathogens.
+On Sunday, the scientists joined a large crowd of BU faculty and students, funders, journalists, and other members of the public at the GSU.

-While Fauci gave an overview of emerging infectious diseases, From AIDS to Zika, the day’s other keynote speaker, science journalist and author David Quammen, talked about how to communicate effectively with the public about such diseases.
+While Fauci gave an overview of emerging infectious diseases, From AIDS to Zika, Sunday’s other keynote speaker, science journalist and author David Quammen, talked about how to communicate effectively with the public about such diseases.
 Some of Quammen’s pointers: